isomerpages/moe-mahabodhisch/_school-events/2025 Events | 2025 活动/Cyber Wellness Week 2025: Empowering Students for a Safer Digital World.md

 twist on the classic tale that encouraged reflection on how our online presence can influence our personal safety and reputation.
-During recess, the courtyard came alive with six interactive cyber wellness stations covering topics such as spotting AI-generated images, practising netiquette, and using the S.T.A.R.S. strategy to handle online challenges.
+During recess, the courtyard came alive with six interactive cyber wellness stations covering topics such as spotting AI-generated images, practicing netiquette, and using the S.T.A.R.S. strategy to handle online challenges.
 Students collected clues at each station to unlock a special code and redeem a commemorative sticker.
 The joint efforts of staff, parents and students created a lively,